In Pole Position

 3.4 Obligations of the Halter, Technical Supervisor and OEM

-According to section 1f (1) StVG, the registered vehicle keeper (Halter) is required to procure for the MVADF's compliance with road safety standards and environmental standards.
-Alongside complying with general road traffic regulations, the Halter must in particular ensure: (i) regular maintenance of the autonomous capabilities; and (ii) that the MVADF is supervised by a Technical Supervisor.
+According to section 1f (1) StVG, the registered vehicle keeper (Halter) is required to ensure the MVADF's compliance with road safety standards and environmental standards.
+Alongside complying with general road traffic regulations, the Halter must, in particular, ensure: (i) regular maintenance of the autonomous capabilities; and (ii) that the MVADF is supervised by a Technical Supervisor.
+Further, the Halter must carry out an extended check ("erweiterte Abfahrkontrolle") before each departure (§ 13 (1) no. 2 AF-VO).
+It is unclear what the term "departure" means exactly.
 To operate the MVADF, the Halter must apply for and receive approval of the vehicle from the KBA.

 According to section 1f (3) StVG, the manufacturer (Hersteller) has to:

 The requirements to be met by manufacturers appear to be rather extensive.
-Notably, this applies to their responsibility to ensure a sufficient and secure network connection, given that in reality this is a responsibility shared between network providers and the manufacturers, also depending on the locations of the DOA.
-However the onus is upon the manufacturers to determine the DOA for the time being (zunächst) and to obtain the respective state authority's approval.
-It remains to be seen how manufacturers and Halters will share responsibilities in reality.
-Maybe a future ordinance based on the Autonomous Act will shed light on this, along with introducing further obligations in relation to minimum technical specifications.
+A notable example is their responsibility to ensure a sufficient and secure network connection.
+In reality this appears to be a shared responsibility between network providers and the manufacturers, and is also dependent on the locations of the DOA.
+However, it should be noted that the onus is upon the manufacturers to determine the DOA for the time being (zunächst) and to obtain the respective state authority's approval.
+It remains to be seen how manufacturers, Halters and relevant third parties (e.g. mobile network operators) will share responsibilities in reality.

 3.5 Data Processing